 LONDON ART WEEK, WINTER 2019, 1 – 6 DECEMBER

 Symposium ‘Conversations on Collecting’ Monday 2nd December 2019, 2.30pm-5.30pm Sainsbury Wing Theatre, The National Gallery, Trafalgar Square, London

-Tabish Khan the @LondonArtCritic picks his top exhibitions to see right now.
-Each one comes with a concise review to help you […]
+Tabish Khan the @LondonArtCritic picks his favourite top 5 exhibitions to see in museums to kick start 2023.
+Each one comes with a […]

 Like virtually all aspects of modern life, art has evolved in recent times.
 And a new generation of creatives is at the heart of it all.
 But what exactly does it take to create great art in 2023?

 The world of art, gaming, and fashion are notoriously exclusive.
 The famed Vincent Van Gogh painting ‘Sunflowers’ can’t be seen […]

 - The Top 5 Exhibitions to see in London right now Tabish Khan the @LondonArtCritic picks his favourite Top 5 Exhibitions to see in London right now.

 - Eve De Haan & Sara Pope explore desire, seduction and connection in powerfully uplifting exhibition ADDICTED TO LOVE.
 Eve De Haan aka @halfaroastchicken and Sara Pope present 30 works that explore the meanings and perceptions of love.